How Much Does House Cleaning Cost?

 - Inquire about discounts.
 Some companies may offer discounts for members of the military, first responders, single moms, and others.
 Similarly, discounts may be offered if you opt for an auto-pay program or for seasonal cleanings.

-Questions to Ask About the Going Rate for House Cleaning
+Questions to Ask About House Cleaning

 - Are you insured against workplace accidents or damage to the home or items inside the home?